10 Steps to Building Your Dream Home

 2. Choose Your Perfect House Plan

 Before you get too detailed in selecting and designing your perfect house plan, make sure you’ve settled on the property you intend to build it on.
 A basic principle in home design is that the structure has to conform and work with the building site.
 It’s much more difficult and expensive to change a lot’s characteristics to suit an impractical house plan.
+Some of the property details to consider when picking the perfect house plan might be:Natural slope and grading.

 It’s difficult to adapt a level ranch-style home to a side-sloping lot without extensive lot re-forming and retention.View corridors.